nikirill/personalpage/content/publication/piperine.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "To appear in the *IEEE Symposium on Security and Privacy*, May 2020" publication_short = ""
+publication = "*IEEE Symposium on Security and Privacy*, May 2020" publication_short = ""

 # Abstract and optional shortened version.